Skip to content

 To ensure code quality - please make sure that you have it configured.

-1. Install pre-commit and following packages: isort, black, flake8, mypy, pytest.
+1. Install pre-commit and following packages: ruff, mypy, pytest.

-2. Install pre-commit hooks by running: pre-commit install
+2. Install pre-commit hooks by running: uv run pre-commit install

 3. The command above will automatically run formatters, code checks and other steps defined in the.pre-commit-config.yaml